ConnorScott-Ox/Professional-Profile/content/home/experience.md

  Other related roles: <br>
   <br>

- * Served 3 years on NDCN's Personnel Committee - responsible for all personnel and equality matters connected with the employment of the University's employees; approving pay rises, tracking staff performance and reviewing employee retention case. <br>
+ * Served 3 years on NDCN's Personnel Committee - responsible for all personnel and equality matters connected with the employment of the University's employees; approving pay rises, tracking staff performance and reviewing employee retention cases. <br>
   <br>

-  * Athena SWAN Champion - ensuring departmental good practuces towards the advancement of gender equality, representation, progression and success for all. <br>
+  * Athena SWAN Champion - ensuring departmental good practices towards the advancement of gender equality, representation, progression and success for all. <br>
    <br>

   * Oxford Brain Bank Ethical Board Committee Member.  <br>
    <br>

-  * NDCN Public Engagement Ambassador - Hosting events for the general public such as regular open days; Invited adults/patients, schoolchildren and university students come to our department and I explain neuroscience as it relates to physiology and disease, including the importance of neuroscience research.  <br>
+  * NDCN Public Engagement Ambassador - Hosting events for the general public such as regular open days; Invited adults/patients, schoolchildren, and university students come to our department and I explain neuroscience as it relates to physiology and disease, including the importance of neuroscience research.  <br>
    <br>
 """